10. San Francisco, California - 25 million visitors

 6. Los Angeles, California - 47.3 million visitors

-Los Angeles is the third largest city in the United States, and the largest city on the west coast.
+Los Angeles is the second largest city in the United States, and the largest city on the west coast.
 In 2016, 47.3 million people visited Los Angeles.
 Los Angeles is home to several world-renowned museums and parks, as well as world-famous neighborhoods such as Beverly Hills and Hollywood.
 Los Angeles is also a favorite among tourists for its famous beaches, including Venice Beach and Santa Monica, which enjoy the pleasant southern California climate.
 Studio tours are a popular option for tourists in Los Angeles.

 5. Orlando, Florida - 48 million visitors